 Porto is Portugal’s second-largest city, a modern metropolis home to 210,000 people, but the city’s heart still lies in its medieval old city – the Ribeira.
 This historic district begins along the banks of the River Douro and spreads into the hills behind.
 As one of Porto’s oldest neighbourhoods, walking its streets is like taking a step back in time.
 It might be the city’s most visited district, but you can still lose yourself – and everyone else – in Porto’s old town.

-Read more: Just a drop: A port wine tasting in Porto
+Read more: Port wine tasting in Porto

 The bridge stretches over 170 metres between the river banks and was the longest arch bridge in the world when it opened in 1886.
-Today the lower level is used by cars and the upper one by the metro and pedestrians soaking up the views across Porto and Gaia.
-From the top of the bridge you get a bird’s-eye view down onto the Ribeira’s maze of streets and colourful buildings, and I couldn’t wait to get down there to explore.
+Today the lower level is used by cars and the upper one is used by the metro trains and pedestrians soaking up the views across Porto and Gaia.
+From the top of the bridge you get a bird’s-eye view down onto the Ribeira with its maze of streets and colourful red-roofed buildings, and I couldn’t wait to get down there to explore it.

 Near the base of the bridge you can see the Alminhas da Ponte, a shrine to people killed in the Bridge of Boats tragedy.
 Before the Dom Luís bridge was built, the only way you could cross the Duoro was on a makeshift pontoon made up of 20 boats tied together – known as the Ponte das Barcas or Bridge of Boats.
 You can still see some of the old bridge’s pillars near the Dom Luís bridge.
 But when the city was attacked during the Peninsula Wars in 1809, the crush of people trying to escape sunk the boats and up to 4000 people were drowned.